Want to deliver for DoorDash? Being a Dasher is a flexible gig, and it is easy to get started.

 DoorDash may add you to a waitlist after you apply if a market has too many Dashers.

-The Dasher app will have a message that says something like, “We’ve added you to our waitlist.
+The Dasher app will have a message like, “We’ve added you to our waitlist.
 Please check back here to see when we’re ready to have new Dashers join.”

 When you’re on the waitlist, occasionally check the app for updates and look out for emails or text messages letting you know when a spot opens up.